ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 * AngularJS: used for client side routing and MVC pattern
 * ACE editor: A code editor, we will use this to post code.
 It will mostly be used for syntaxhighlighting
 * Beautify: Will format the code in the code editor
-* momentJS and momentJS angular for dynamic relative time!
+* momentJS: Parse, validate, manipulate, and display dates in JavaScript.
+E.g. relative time
 * Angular: ngDraggable: used to drop and drag our tiles to remove them
 * ngResource: A default angularjs factory which creates a resource object that lets you interact with RESTful server-side data sources
 * Messagebox: Fancy alert box with animation to show errors and messages from backend to frontend (TODO: Check Matthew)